Len Munsil: Personal background

-In 2010, Munsil was named as the 6th President in the 50-year history of Southwestern College in Phoenix, Arizona.
-Munsil had been a member of the Board of Trustees for six years and an adjunct professor, teaching ethics, political science and pre-law courses at the College since 1994.
+In 2010, Munsil was named as the sixth president of Southwestern College in Phoenix, Arizona.
+He had been a member of the Board of Trustees for six years and an adjunct professor, teaching ethics, political science and pre-law courses at the university since 1994.

-In his first year as President, Munsil implemented a name change to Arizona Christian University, invited President George W. Bush to speak at the school's 50th anniversary, drawing 1,260 supporters and raising more than $1.5 million, and presided over the school's largest enrollment and largest freshman class in history.
+In his first year as president, Munsil implemented a name change to Arizona Christian University, invited former president George W. Bush to speak at the school's 50th anniversary, drawing 1,260 supporters and raising more than $1.5 million, and presided over the school's largest enrollment and largest freshman class in history.
 Under his leadership, ACU raised its visibility, expanded its course offerings and majors, undertook campus renovations and building projects, dramatically increased fundraising and experienced large enrollment gains.
-ACU seeks to attract students who will "transform culture with truth" – building biblical influence in every corner of society.
-In 2015 he wrote "Transforming Culture With Truth," explaining how ACU's Core Commitments reflect the biblical principles and values that built Western Civilization, and how young people committed to biblical truth are needed in leadership today.
-After four straight years of record enrollment, in 2017 Arizona Christian University was recognized for the first time in its history as a "Best College" by U.S. News & World Report, placing 16th among Best Regional Colleges in the 15-state Western region, and the highest-ranked university in its category in the state of Arizona.
+The university sought to attract students who would "transform culture with truth" – building biblical influence in every corner of society.
+In 2015 he wrote "Transforming Culture With Truth", explaining how ACU's Core Commitments reflect the biblical principles and values that built Western Civilization, and how young people committed to biblical truth are needed in leadership today.
+After four straight years of record enrollment, in 2017, Arizona Christian University was recognized for the first time in its history as a "Best College" by U.S. News & World Report, placing 16th among Best Regional Colleges in the 15-state Western region, and the highest-ranked university in its category in the state of Arizona.

 Munsil is also known as the founder of the Center for Arizona Policy, a public policy organization emphasizing socially conservative issues.
 Munsil personally drafted and lobbied seven of the more than 60 laws promoted by CAP since its founding in 1996.

 Munsil attended Arizona State University and was the editor of the university's newspaper, The State Press.
 Under Munsil the editorial direction of the paper became conservative—particularly toward faculty members viewed by Munsil and his student journalist colleagues as too leftist.
 Munsil was selected Outstanding Journalism Graduate of the Walter Cronkite School of Journalism/Telecommunications.